This my husband Aaron’s 1st post! :D

 6. Vacuum

-Okay, congrats…the extremely mess part is done, but you are far from completing this project, which by now I’m sure you are regretting.
+Okay, congrats…the extremely messy part is done, but you are far from completing this project, which by now I’m sure you are regretting.
 Now is a good time to grab your vacuum (this project will destroy any normal vacuum, so be sure it’s old and pretty much useless or it’s a shop vac) and vacuum up all the dust that has settled on the baseboard, windows sills, etc.

 7. Sponge down the newly exposed brick